jbrownkramer/zombie_mirror/README.md

 ### Put the Zombie Mirror software on the Raspberry Pi
 1. Follow [the instructions from raspberrypi.org to get your Pi up and running](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/).
 2. Follow [the instructions from raspberrypi.org to set up the Raspberry Pi Camera Module](https://www.raspberrypi.org/documentation/configuration/camera.md).
 Or plug in your USB web cam.
-4. Open a terminal
+4. Open a terminal.
-3. Clone this repo
+3. Clone this repo.
 ```
 git clone https://github.com/jbrownkramer/zombiemirror/
 ```
-4. Navigate to the repo
+4. Navigate to the repo.
 ```
 cd zombiemirror
 ```
-5. Install required pacakages
+5. Install required pacakages.
 ```
 pip3 install -r requirements.txt
 ```
-6. Test
+6. Test.
 ```
 python3 ui.py
 ```
-7. Press q to exit
+7. Press q to exit.

 ### Configure Raspberry Pi To Not Sleep
 1. Open a root terminal in raspberry Pi.